-Prerequisite: placement by ACCUPLACERTM or a Grade of P or P+ in MATH 099 | F, S, SI

-This course, designed for students in non-business programs, focuses on first-degree equations, counting methods, probability and statistics.
-It also includes basic geometry of interest to students applicable in the arts programs.
+Prerequisite: placement by ACCUPLACERTM or a Grade of P or P+ in MATH 099 | F, S, SI This course surveys traditional and contemporary topics in mathematics, such as counting techniques, probability and statistics, and the mathematics of personal finance.
+It includes basic geometry of interest to students applicable in the arts program.